ilysitri/Selah/README.md

-# Selah
+# StillHearth

 > *Be still, and know.*

-Selah is a prayer and scripture companion built for women — for the moments you actually reach for your phone.
+StillHearth is a prayer and scripture companion built for women — for the moments you actually reach for your phone.
 Mood-based verse discovery, a daily bite of scripture, guided spiritual paths, and a private space to trace your journey with God.

 ---